A Complexity Dichotomy in Spatial Reasoning via Ramsey Theory: First-order expansions of the basic relations of RCC5

-\begin{theorem} $(\bR,\prec)$ is Ramsey. \end{theorem} \begin{proof} We apply the Ramsey transfer (Theorem~\ref{thm:ramsey-trans}) to the homogeneous Ramsey structure $\bB$ from Lemma~\ref{lem:b-hom} and the map $e$ from Lemma~\ref{lem:range-rigid} which is range-rigid with respect to $\Aut(\bB)$.
-Theorem~\ref{thm:ramsey-trans} states that the homogeneous structure $\bB_e$ is Ramsey.
-The structure $\bB_e$ has the same automorphism group as the homogeneous structure $(\bR;\prec)$; it follows that $(\bR;\prec)$ is Ramsey as well. \end{proof}
+\begin{theorem} $(\bR,\prec)$ is Ramsey. \end{theorem} \begin{proof} We apply the Ramsey transfer (Theorem~\ref{thm:ramsey-trans}) to the homogeneous Ramsey structure $\bB$ from Lemma~\ref{lem:b-hom} and the map $g$ from Lemma~\ref{lem:range-rigid} which is range-rigid with respect to $\Aut(\bB)$.
+Theorem~\ref{thm:ramsey-trans} states that the homogeneous structure $\bB_g$ is Ramsey.
+The structure $\bB_g$ and $(\bC,\prec)$ have the same automorphism group (Proposition~\ref{prop:c-homo}), and hence $(\bC,\prec)$ is Ramsey as well.
+This implies the statement, because $(\bR,\prec)$ is isomorphic to $(\bC,\prec)$ by Corollary 9.12. \end{proof}